Dante Symphony

 A Symphony to Dante's Divine Comedy, S.109, or simply the "Dante Symphony", is a choral symphony composed by Franz Liszt.
 Written in the high romantic style, it is based on Dante Alighieri's journey through Hell and Purgatory, as depicted in The Divine Comedy.
-It was premiered in Dresden in November 1857, with Liszt conducting himself, and was unofficially dedicated to the composer's friend and future son-in-law Richard Wagner.
+It was premiered in Dresden on 7.
+November 1857, with Liszt conducting himself, and was unofficially dedicated to the composer's friend and future son-in-law Richard Wagner.
 The entire symphony takes approximately 50 minutes to perform.
-It premiered on 7 November 1857.

 Some critics have argued that the Dante Symphony is not so much a symphony in the classical sense as it is two descriptive symphonic poems.
 Regardless, Dante consists of two movements, both in a loosely structured ternary form with little use of thematic transformation.